netdata/blog/blog/2023-03-08-split-plugin-packages.md

 for users to ensure that they only have what they actually need on their system, helping to resolve all of the above-mentioned issues.

-Additionally, this helps us reduce the overhead involved in hosting our official packages.
+Additionally, this change will reduce the overhead of hosting our native package repositories, allowing us to dedicate more resources elsewhere.

 ## What do I need to do?

-### If you are not using our official DEB/RPM packages

-In this case, you don’t need to do anything, and should not be affected by this change.
+If you have an existing install of Netdata, you can check whether it is using our official native packages by running `netdata -W buildinfo | grep 'Install type'`.
+If the reported install type starts with `binpkg-`, then that install is using our native packages and is probably affected by this change.
+If you are not using our official native packages, you should be completely unaffected by this change.

 ### If you are using our official DEB packages

-#### New installs

-Most new installs should be unaffected by this change.
-There are two exceptions:

-1. If you need the nfacct, perf, or slabinfo plugins, or one of the collectors provided by the `charts.d` plugin, you will need to manually install the associated packages.
-2. If you have your system configured to not install recommended packages by default, then you will need to either manually install all the external plugin packages you require (or, alternatively, check the second option below for existing installs to pull in the default set).

 #### Existing installs